LeeShiyang/Hierarchical-attention-networks-pytorch/README.md

 There are some experiments I have not had time to train.
 For such experiments, statistics as well as loss/accuracy visualization are empty.
 Additionally, there are some other experiments, I can not wait until they are finished, hence I stopped training phase before it should be .
 You could see whether a model was stopped by early stopping technique or by me by looking at the test loss curve, if the loss is not improved for 5 consecutive epoches, it is the former case.
 Othewise, if the loss is still going down, it is the latter case.
 When I have time, I will complete the incomplete experiments, and update results here.

 After completing training phase, you could see model's parameters you have set, accuracy, loss and confusion matrix for test set at the end of each epoch at **root_folder/trained_models/logs.txt**

+## Demo:

+I wrote a simple app which is suitable for quick test with any input text.
+In order to use the app, you could follow the following steps: